sharmavishal5/Verilog_Digital_Circuits_on_fpga_basys3/README.md

 - Up / Down counters
 - RAM modules
 - Arithmetic Logic Unit (ALU)
 - Parity checker / generator
-- And more basic building blocks

 Each module is designed to be synthesizable on FPGA (Basys3) and is paired with testbenches for functional verification.